monikagonciarz/AI4EO_final_project/README.md

 ### <a name="bullet-convolutional-neural-network-cnn"></a>• Convolutional Neural Network (CNN)

-CNNs are a type of deep learning model specifically designed to process and analyze image data.
+CNNs are a type of deep supervised learning model specifically designed to process and analyze image data.
 They operate by converting input images into numerical vectors and passing them through multiple layers of filters that learn to detect patterns and features such as edges, textures, and shapes (Tsamados & Chen, 2022).
 This makes CNNs particularly well-suited for classification tasks like land cover mapping using satellite imagery.
 Their ability to automatically extract spatial features, handle high-dimensional complex data, and adapt to variations such as lighting or seasonal changes makes them especially powerful tools in remote sensing and Earth observation applications.

 #### Key Components of CNNs
 1. ***Convolutional Layers:*** CNNs are comprised of neuron layers, including input, hidden, and output layers.